-Assiniboine offers more than 40 certificate, diploma and post-graduate programs across a variety of disciplines including agriculture, food and hospitality, business, health, human services, trades and technology.
-The college also delivers apprenticeship training, English language training and continuing studies.
+Assiniboine Community College offers more than 50 certificate, diploma and post-graduate programs in a variety of disciplines including agriculture, food and hospitality, business, health, human services, and trades and technology.
+It also delivers apprenticeship and English language training.

 With campuses in Brandon, Dauphin and Winnipeg, Assiniboine provides comprehensive educational opportunities throughout Manitoba.
-The college also partners with many First Nations communities and organizations to deliver community-based education.
+The college also partners with many First Nations communities and organizations across the province to deliver community-based education.

-Assiniboine has agreements in place with a number of high schools in Manitoba, allowing students to receive credit toward their certificates or diplomas.
-For example, students at two high schools are eligible for the college’s comprehensive health care aide (CHCA) program.
-Students take the 24-week program in addition to their regular courses.
-They can graduate with both their high school diploma and CHCA certificate.
+Assiniboine has agreements in place with a number of high schools in Manitoba, allowing students to receive credit toward a diploma and a certificate.
+In particular, it has partnerships with two high schools so that their students are eligible for the college’s comprehensive health care aide program.

 |Size of school||Tuition (diploma)||Tuition (certificate)||Tuition (post-grad)||Residence offerings|

-• Culinary Arts and Hotel & Restaurant Management: This pair of two-year diploma programs hosts many community culinary and beverage events throughout the year that provide hands-on learning opportunities.
-The programs also take advantage of crops grown on campus through the agricultural and environment programs.
+- Culinary Arts/Hotel and Restaurant Management: Students host many community food and beverage events throughout the year, which provide practical, hands-on learning opportunities.
+The programs also take advantage of crops grown on campus as part of the horticultural production and sustainable food systems programs.

 - Practical Nursing

 - Business Administration